barriosjorge/gmt_docs/src/installation.rst

   4.3 Wait until the installation completes.
 The system will eventually reboot itself.

   4.4 Remove the USB drive or select the *local* option.

-The real-time kernel will be preselected by default in the boot manager (GRUB) menu.
+  4.5 Select the real-time kernel (which is default) in the boot manager (GRUB) menu.

-  4.5 Boot, the system is ready.
+The system is ready.

 Sanity Check